TL;DR

 Social Media Marketing: The Why

-Now that we're all on the same page let’s discuss why this is so important for your startup.
-Unless you have a huge personal contact list, you will need people to learn about your new company.
+Now that we're all on the same page, let's discuss why this is so important for your startup.
+Unless you have a large personal contact list, you will need to reach out to people to learn about your new company.
 And the more of them you can reach quickly, the better, right?

 Brand recognition

 Key #1 to marketing a startup is gaining brand recognition as early as possible.
 You don't have to be anywhere near ready for the market for this to pay off.
-The more someone sees your brand, the more likely they will remember you.
+The more someone sees your brand, the more likely they are to remember you.

-And the more engaging your social media presence, the more likely they are to follow you and get all the product/service updates you post as soon as you post them.
-This is where having a set of brand guidelines will come in handy, as you'll want to be sure that no matter what platform someone discovers you on, they get the same messaging in the same brand voice and with the same brand personality.
+And the more engaging your social media presence, the more likely they are to follow you and receive all your product/service updates as soon as you post them.
+This is where having a set of brand guidelines will come in handy, as you'll want to ensure that, no matter what platform someone discovers you on, they receive the same messaging, brand voice, and brand personality.

 Driving traffic to your website